 What is the impact of global warming on water resources and people?

 On a global scale, it will rain more in the coming decades than it does today.
 Climate zones will shift towards the poles.
 This means that in the northern hemisphere the desert will rise and the Mediterranean zone will move northwards.
-As a result, the south of France will become progressively drier, with higher evapotranspiration than today, increasing the risk of wildfire.
+As a result, the south of France will become progressively drier, with higher evapotranspiration than today, increasing the risk of fire.
 At the same time, rainfall will increase in northern and tropical areas.
-Some 110 million hectares of arable land in Mediterranean latitudes are likely to be lost to aridification by 2050, but 160 million hectares will be gained in northern latitudes (Canada, Siberia) as a result of climate warming.
+Some 110 million hectares of arable land in Mediterranean latitudes are likely to be lost to aridification by 2050, but 160 million hectares will be gained in northern latitudes (Canada, Siberia) as the climate warms up.

+India.
 Rajasthan.
-Rajasthan.
 Thar Desert.
-Young girl carrying water containers..
+Young girl carrying water containers.

 What about the people of arid zones?

-Today, 21.5% of humanity is concentrated in steppes and arid zones, with only 2% of the planet's resources in "blue water".
-The areas with a chronic physical shortage of water today are the deserts of the Sahara, Australia, the whole of northern Africa (the Sahel zone), the Arabian Peninsula, northern China, certain regions of India, Mexico and the southern United States.
+Today, 21.5 % of humanity is concentrated in steppes and arid zones, with only 2 % of the planet's 'blue water' resources.
+The areas with a chronic physical water deficit today are the deserts: the Sahara, Australia, the whole of North Africa (Sahelian zone), the Arabian Peninsula, northern China, certain regions of India, Mexico and the southern United States.
 People living in these arid or desert areas will either have to import their food or migrate.
-The migrant problem we are facing today is just the beginning of a long story that will inevitably intensify with climate change, population growth and the over-consumption of animal products.
+The migrant problem we face today is just the beginning of a long story that will inevitably intensify with climate change, population growth and the over-consumption of animal products.

 Many countries, such as China, are already unable to be self-sufficient in food due to a lack of arable land or water, and have to import food from countries with surplus production (North and South America, Australia, Thailand, France).
 In the near future, before 2050, Asia and North Africa-Middle East will only be able to survive by importing massive quantities of food or by allowing their populations to emigrate.
 South America would then appear to be the main continent capable of providing the necessary agricultural production, but at the cost of gigantic land clearances, reducing even further the proportion of the planet reserved for natural ecosystems and biodiversity.